Dany-Boy55/Radio-Image-Converter/README.md

 Code is functional and usable!
 Check the [Releases](../Releases) tab for a compiled ready to use app!

 Feel free to report any sort of bugs that you may find.
 Also let me know if you want a special feature added and I'll see what I can do!

+Changelog:
+- v1.0.1 Fixed a crash when trying to view full screen image with no image imported